toss/es-toolkit/docs/compatibility.md

 This module is designed to provide an identical API to `lodash`, making it easier to switch between the two libraries.

+`es-toolkit/compat` has been thoroughly tested with real test cases from `lodash`.

 It's important to note that `es-toolkit/compat` may have a slight performance impact and a larger bundle size compared to the original `es-toolkit`.
 This module is designed to facilitate a smooth transition and should be replaced with the original `es-toolkit` for optimal performance once the migration is complete.

 ## Design Principles

 ::: info
-The `es-toolkit/compat` project is currently in beta and under active development, with design principles subject to change.
+Design principles are subject to change.
 :::

 Our compatibility layer aims to achieve feature parity with 100% accuracy for: